Apple Tart: a buttery flaky crust topped with thinly sliced apples. This Fall dessert is perfectly sweet and will be the

 Low Sugar Apple Tart

 The only sugar on this dessert is the brown sugar I had at the end when it's all assembled.
 I don't put any sugar in my shortbread crust, I add some apple sauce at the bottom (unsweetened preferably) and the natural sweetness of the apples.
 The brown sugar caramelized the apples which makes them irresistible.

 UNDER THE APPLES: You can put jam, I do sometimes.
 But to keep the sweetness on the low, I prefer to spread some unsweetened apple sauce.
 You can put apple/something sauce if you want.

 APPLE CUTTING: If you have a mandoline, cutting thin apple slices will be quick.
 Personally, I like to use my sharp knife and slice away.
 I do skip the part where you put the apple slices in water and lemon to prevent them from becoming yellow.
-I place them as I go and it works out, especially that I put some sugar to brown the apples.
+I place them as I go and it works out, especially since I put some sugar to brown the apples.

 BLIND BAKE: I bake the crust blind for 8 minutes.
 Poke it with a fork before putting it in the oven.
-If you are in some rush, you can skip this step but watch your tart while baking.
+If you are in a rush, you can skip this step but watch your tart while baking.

 I highly recommend making my recipes using a scale but for your convenience, I have also converted the recipe using this website.